Skip to content

 Example

-A gift consignment contains two books worth 30 euros and 50 euros respectively.
+A gift consignment contains three books worth 20, 40 and 50 euros respectively.

-You are required to pay VAT for the book that is worth 50 euros, as its value exceeds 45 euros.
+You can declare the book worth 20 euros or the book worth 40 euros without paying any import duties.
+You are required to pay import duties for the book worth 50 euros in any case, as its value exceeds 45 euros.

 Note that you cannot declare such a gift consignment in the Import Declaration Service for private persons.
 Read more about how to declare a gift.